7 Regular Household Routines That Save Us Time and Money

 Time blocking is an effective way to get stuff done.
 I don’t time block every moment, but I put in appointments, work, the kid’s activities, and essential routines like my bill-paying routine mentioned above.

-6. A Routine for Home Maintenance
+6. A Routine for Home (and Car) Maintenance

-Cleaning the shower, washing floors and carpets, clearing out gutters, getting a termite inspection…all of these non-glamorous chores help keep things in good condition so they last longer.
-I hate cleaning the Venetian blinds in the kitchen, but doing it often keeps them mould and rust-free.
+Cleaning the shower, washing floors and carpets, clearing out gutters, getting a termite inspection, changing the oil in the car…all of these non-glamorous chores help keep things in good condition so they last longer and help to prevent costly repairs.

 7. Random Household Routines that Save You Money